usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab06.md

 1. For this lab, you will begin building a chatbot which can answer questions about the catalog of courses offered at USF this semester
-1. You will demonstrate using the OpenAI Chat Completion API to answer questions about the course catalog using "context stuffing", as discussed in lecture.
 1. Your program will take an input question as a command line argument
 1. Your program will output the time for the LLM to respond and the text of its answer
+1. You will demonstrate using the [OpenAI Chat Completion API](https://github.com/sashabaranov/go-openai) to answer a question about the course catalog using "context stuffing", as discussed in lecture.

 ## Given